smurawski/PowerShellGuard/README.md

 Wait-Guard
 ```
 Enumerate a directory and set up a test runner for each ps1 file based on its file name.
 For example hello.p1 would have the test ./Tests/hello.Tests.ps1

+# Contributing

+* Source hosted at [GitHub][repo]
+* Report issues/questions/feature requests on [GitHub Issues][issues]

+Pull requests are very welcome!
+Make sure your patches are well tested.
+Ideally create a topic branch for every separate change you make.
+For
+example:

+1. Fork the repo
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Added some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request